ASC04-CHANDRA-GIT-HUB/ASC04-CHANDRA-GIT-HUB/README.md

 ## 🚀 About This Repository
 This repository is dedicated to my **training, learning, and experimental projects**:
 - 💻 Hands-on training at **Ascendion**
-- 🎓 Practicing full-stack development, AI/ML, and AR/VR projects
+- 🎓 Practicing full-stack developmentand projects
 - 🛠️ Focused on **learning by doing** through mini projects, exercises, and prototypes
 - 📚 Safe space to explore new technologies and programming concepts